 Effect Concentration (EC): A point estimate of the toxicant concentration that would cause an observable adverse effect (e.g., death, immobilization, or serious incapacitation) in a given percentage of the test organisms, calculated from a continuous model (e.g., Probit).

-Flow-Through Acute Toxicity Testing Systems: A toxicity testing system where an effluent sample is either pumped continuously from the sampling point directly to a dilutor system; or collected and placed in a tank adjacent to the test laboratory and pumped continuously from the tank to a dilutor system.
+Flow-Through Acute Toxicity Testing Systems: A toxicity testing system where an effluent sample is either pumped continuously from the sampling point directly to a dilutor system, or collected and placed in a tank adjacent to the test laboratory and pumped continuously from the tank to a dilutor system.

 Hypothesis Testing: A statistical technique (e.g., Dunnett’s test) used to determine whether a tested concentration results in a statistically different response from that observed in the control.
 The statistical endpoints derived from traditional hypothesis testing are the no observed effect concentration (NOEC), lowest observed effect concentration (LOEC), no observed adverse effect concentration (NOAEC), and pass/fail.